paulramisch/bundestag_speech_tagger/README.md

 minister_pattern_str = r"{0}(?P<name_raw>[A-ZÄÖÜß](?:[^:([{{}}\]\)\s]+\s?){{1,5}}?),\s?(?P<position_raw>(?P<short_position>Bundesminister(?:in)?|Staatsminister(?:in)?|(?:Parl\s?\.\s)?Staatssekretär(?:in)?|Präsident(?:in)?|Bundeskanzler(?:in)?|Schriftführer(?:in)?|Senator(?:in)?\s?(?:{1}(?P<constituency>[^:([{{}}\]\)\s]+){2})?|Berichterstatter(?:in)?)\s?([^:([\]{{}}\)\n]{{0,76}}?\n?){{1,2}})\s?:\s?"
 ```

-In a sample of 36 of approximately 5,000 transcripts, 233 of the 7542 speeches in these 36 transcripts were not recognised and 48 speeches were recognised that were not speeches because these patterns do not catch every case.
+In a sample of 36 of approximately 5,000 transcripts, 233 of the 7542 speeches in these 36 transcripts were not recognised and there are 48 instances of text segments which were incorrectly recognised as speeches.
 As the data has been structured since 2017 and the OP corpus has not been based on regex patterns since then, this study focuses on transcripts from 1949-2017.[^14]

 ## 2.2 Preparing the training data

-The first step is data preparation: Training data are required to train the model.
+The first step is data preparation: Training data is required to train the model.
 For this purpose, 36 of the approximately 5,000 transcripts were annotated, resulting in more than 7,000 annotated speeches, two for each of the Bundestag periods 1-18.
 Unlike the modelling approach in the modern XML files published by the Bundestag since 2017, every time a new person speaks, this is annotated as a new speech, reflecting the modelling of the OP data.
 In the Bundestag XML files, the speeches of the President of the Bundestag, who acts as speaker of the house, are modelled as part of the politicians' speeches.
 The data was processed twice and automatically checked for plausibility.[^15]

-The training data are created by extracting all strings of up to 150 characters (all possible characters, including spaces, line breaks and numbers) that end with a colon with the following regex pattern: `^.{5,150}?:`.
+The training data is created by extracting all strings of up to 150 characters (all possible characters, including spaces, line breaks and numbers) that end with a colon with the following regex pattern: `^.{5,150}?:`.
 If such a string comes directly after the annotated speech tag, it will be considered positive, i.e. as the beginning of a speech; if not, it will be considered negative, i.e. not the beginning of a speech, just the content of a speech.
 A few examples look like this:

 > Dr. Wilhelmi (CDU/CSU) :